 Finally, if the paper says “we have software/data for X and Y”, but the artifact is only “X” that’s okay.
 But, it should be crystal clear from the paper that the artifact that was evaluated only did “X”.
 Say so in your review.
 Free free to say, “I wish you’d also provided Y as an artifact”, but know that it won’t affect this paper.

 Since last year we have set up HotCRP so that you can ask questions anonymously using author-visible comments and get immediate answers from the authors directly within the HotCRP interface.
 So if you get stuck on installing or trying an artifact you can directly ask the authors for help.
 Moreover, each review is available to authors as soon as it is submitted, so please be aware that when you submit a review the authors will see it immediately and can potentially answer to any questions or issues you raise in your review.
 If your opinion evolves, for instance as you discuss with the authors or review other artifacts, do not hesitate to change your scores or reviews, being aware that authors will immediately see these updates too.

 This year we will again be awarding both the default “Artifacts Evaluated - Functional” badge and the cooler “Artifacts Evaluated - Reusable” badge.
 This cooler badge is for the artifacts that receive the best scores and that are additionally made available in a way that enables reuse—for software artifacts this means that the authors committed to release the artifact under an open source license.
-So our role this year is not only to check that the artifacts we accept meet the expectations set by the paper, but also to identify the best reusable artifacts.
-This makes the artifact scoring and the discussions more important, so this year the discussion period was extended to 5 days (2 - 6 November, AoE).
+So our role is to not only check that the artifacts we accept meet the expectations set by the paper, but also to identify the best reusable artifacts.